sophiagracelydia/SSB/README.md

 ### Interview
 As soon as we completed the psychology test, they called few chest numbers to get ready for the interview.
 And I was the first person to get interviewed in my batch.
 The interview was all about the PIQ forms, General Knowledge, and defence related questions.

+Few questions include: -
+1. Tell me about your school, college marks, friends, what kind of teachers you like and why?
+2. How much are you earning?
+What are you doing with that money?
+How do you support your family financially?
+3. Tell me about your family?
+How do you support them?
+In what way are you responsible?
+4. If I call your manager and ask about you, what will he say or think about you?
+5. Tell me about your friends?
+How will you consider your inner circle?
+6. What would you think you can learn from your sister and what she can learn from you?
+7. How do you spend your free time?
+How much do you run for a day?
+Tell me about your routine?
+8. How did you prepare for SSB?
+What are the sources you had?
+9. Questions related Indian navy like, Navy exercise?
+Ships?
+Aircraft Carriers?
+Submarines?
+Missiles?
+Navy Operations?
+10. What are the three oceans surrounded by the peninsula?
+With directions?
+11. What are the ports in eastern side apart from Chennai and Vishakhapatnam?
+What are the ports in western side apart from Mumbai and Kochi?
+12. What are the sports that you are interested?
+Tell me if your team does not co-operate how will you tackle?
+13. What kind of friends do you like to keep with you?
+14. How does a computer understand the language given to it?
+15. Tell me how can you attack the Indian navy website?
+Or what is the process behind it?
+16. How many kilobytes is 1 byte in computer?
+17. Explain your final year project?
+What is the mechanism behind it?